caeyo/EarAid/README.md

 - *Conveyor:* The sounds used when a conveyor is active.
 - *Death:* The sounds used when the player dies.
 - *Golden Death:* The sound used when the player dies with a golden berry.
+- *Dialogue:* The sounds used for character voices in dialogue.
+Affects all voices.
 - *Dream Block:* The sounds used when the player travels through a dream block.
 - *Fireball:* The sound used when a fireball is present.
 - *Heart Collect:* The sound used when a crystal heart is collected.